Booking and test day

 The Exam

-24 multiple-choice questions.
-45 minutes.
-18 correct answers to pass.
+The test has 24 multiple-choice questions.
+You have 45 minutes.
+You need 18 correct answers to pass.

 Who needs the test?